Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

 Tyrone Taylor At The Plate

-- Taylor is hitting .208 with eight doubles, a triple, five home runs and five walks.
+- Taylor has eight doubles, a triple, five home runs and five walks while batting .204.

-- Taylor has picked up a hit in 24 of 47 games this year, with multiple hits seven times.
+- In 50.0% of his games this season (24 of 48), Taylor has picked up at least one hit, and in seven of those games (14.6%) he recorded at least two.

-- He has hit a long ball in 10.6% of his games this season, and 3.2% of his chances at the plate.
+- He has homered in 10.4% of his games this season, and 3.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.